-Micronesians first gained the right to vote in 1978, a year prior to the country's first presidential election (see p.
-10 of History and Myth).
-To combat women's underrepresentation in elections (see p.
-5 of Political and Social Relations), the government introduced a bill in 2012 to guarantee four seats for women in Congress.
+Micronesians first gained the right to vote in 1978, a year prior to the country's first presidential election (see History and Myth).
+To combat women's underrepresentation in elections (see Political and Social Relations), the government introduced a bill in 2012 to guarantee four seats for women in Congress.
 However, the bill was unsuccessful.
 In 2021, Dr. Perpetua Konman won a seat in Congress, making her the first elected woman in the FSM.
 As of 2023, women comprise 2 of 14 seats in Congress (14%), higher than Palau (6%) and the Marshall Islands (6%), but much lower than the nearby Philippines (27%) and the US (29%).